ewaters/DSLR-Video-Rig/README.md

 --------

 1. Buy the hardware needed (tubing for the rails, nuts, bolts, knobs, etc)
-2. Print the rewrapped parts on a RepRap
+2. Print the reprapped parts on a RepRap
 3. Assemble as desired